Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 Firth was all that, too.
 He wanted to be the most ridiculously capable combat power-athlete ever, so he had instead built himself into a *stupidly* hulking freak with a hugely more muscular body.
 He was much better conditioned too, which meant anything Julian or the other Heroes could do, Firth could do far, *far* better.
 But: being *that* kind of gnarly with that kind of bulk…well, it did take away from the pretty factor for most people so, eh.
 Win some, lose some.
 Freya liked it though, and said he even had a handsomer face these days too.
 Good enough for him.

 Had to watch out for Adam, though.
 Of the three he was definitely the “lightweight” right now, but he was slowly building himself back up, and it would be interesting to see what he remade himself into.
 Same with that Gilgamesh fuck, and with Sergeant Yan, Firth’s closest competition.
-As tall as Julian, as stocky as Firth---and literally nobody but Daar himself was stockier.
+As tall as Julian, as stocky as Firth - and literally nobody but Daar himself was stockier.
 If Firth ever slowed down, the big monkey might one day even be a bit of a challenge on the mat, too.

 Christ, he couldn’t get enough of this shit.